MJingv/gogogo/dic2.md

 ---

 - how often do you talk this way to yourself
-- i'm so down ,i'm so useless,i'm so ugly
+- i'm so *dumb* ,i'm so useless,i'm so ugly
 - whatever you're going through,you're not alone
-- the way we talk to herself can either bring energy to our life or torast pieces
+- the way we talk to *ourselves* can either bring energy to our *lives* or *terrorists to*  pieces
-- it begains when we are young
+- it begins when we are young
-- even through our parents love in care deeply about us , they're not perfect ,and they're own pay and trama are often passed on us on attentional
+- even though our parents love in care deeply about us , they're not perfect ,and *their* own *pain* and *trauma* are often passed on us *unintentionally*
-- our pain grows when the interaction with others,hurts seeds deeply which been internaze with negative self talk
+- our pain grows when the interaction with others,hurts *us* deeply which *we* *internalize* with negative self talk
-- and breaking the circle of harsh ,self valuation can goon a week,month,or even years
+- and breaking the *cycle* of harsh ,self *evaluation* can go on for weeks,months,or even years
-- and the longer we critisize ourselves,the more we feel like we're falling into a deep ,dark,tanal
+- and the longer we *criticize* ourselves,the more we feel like we're falling into a deep ,dark,*tunnel*
-- but still ,we're main strong
+- but still ,we *remain* strong
-- in order to break the negative self talk,we ,we meditate,we read self help books to move forward in the dark tarnal
+- in order to break the negative self talk,we take long walks ,we meditate,we read self-help books to move forward in the dark *tunnel*
-- and with each step of self care ,we make progress on the way through the dark tarnal of the inner cradic
+- and with each step of self-care ,we make progress on the way through the dark *tunnel* of the inner *critic*
-- sometimes even fot the strongest of us can feel lonely to keep up with self *routines*
+- sometimes even for the strongest of us,*it* can feel lonely to keep up with self-care *routines*
-- and when everything feel overwhelming,we began to wonder ,is there any help for us after all
+- and when everything feels overwhelming,we began to wonder ,is there any *hope* for us after all
-- are we simply doom to walk alone and endless turnal with negative self talk
+- or are we simply doomed to walk alone in this endless *tunnel* of negative self talk
 - for there is a *glimpse* of hope
-- when we feel lonely of the journey,unsure of where to go ,frastrited with our progress,our loved ones,guide us through the turnal ,help us navigate through the darkness ,and their dark are trying times when we harsh cridic
+- in these dark and trying times,when we become our own harshest *critic*,when we feel *alone* in the journey,unsure of where to go ,*frustrated* with our progress,our loved ones,guide us through the *tunnel* ,helping us navigate through the darkness
-- in our dark moments,their present protect us from own cruel words,and even though you may hurt each other without meaning to
+- in our darkest moments,their presence protect us from own cruel words,and even though you may hurt each other without meaning to
--
+- we learn to accept forgive and care
+- they remind us that regardless of what happened in the pass,we're not the harsh words we *say* to ourselves
+- instead,they remind us that we're loved,we're cared for,and we're worthy
+- their words are the *rays* of sunshine that *pierce* through the *thick* *clouds* of self judgement and bring light into our darkness
+- and the moments when we can't bring up the *courage* to be kind to ourselves ,the only help we have is each other
+- because if there *is* just one person that cares ,it *plants* to a *seed* of *assurance* that,maybe,just maybe we're not the words that we say to ourselves
+- just maybe,we're not defined *by* the ruthless words of our inner *critic*
+- so to anyone who may be suffering from negative self-talk and harsh inner *criticism*,you're not alone ,please reach out
+- and if you feel like there is no one around you,we want to tell you,you're braver than you believe ,stronger than seem ,and smarter than you think